 LINT — Line Islands Time

-See what LINT means, where it is used, its UTC+14 offset, and how to compare or convert it with other time zones.
+See what LINT means, where UTC+14 is used, and convert Line Islands Time to other time zones worldwide.

 How to Convert LINT to Other Time Zones

-Export and share the result: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful if you are sending a confirmed meeting slot to a distributed team, adding a Pacific-region operations handoff to Google Calendar, or sharing a link so everyone can review the exact cross-date timing without manually recalculating UTC+14.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options are practical for sending a confirmed meeting window to a distributed team, dropping the time into an email thread, or creating a calendar event that each participant sees in their own local time automatically.

 About Line Islands Time (LINT)